johmes/portfolio-app/README.md

 # Johannes Mensalo Portfolio Web Application

-This web app is made using React.
+This web app is made using React in frontend and NodeJs in backend.

 # Libraries and dependencies
   - axios https://github.com/axios/axios